 Multitasking is basically a synonym for mindLESSness.

-That goes for anyone.
-As a society we seem to value the ability to multitask but we really shouldn’t.
-We think it means to multiply our attention but it is really to divide our attention between two things so that we are only able to give time, energy, and attention halfheartedly at best.
+We think multitasking means to multiply our attention but it isn’t.
+It means to divide our attention between two things.
+And we are only able to give time, energy, and attention halfheartedly at best.

 You have to have a plan for distractions.